 - All first-time Grad PLUS Loan borrowers at Georgetown must complete the Grad PLUS MPN and entrance counseling;

-- From the main page of the Direct Student Loans site choose “Complete MPN” on the left side of the page;
+- From the main page of the Direct Student Loans site choose “Complete MPN”;

 - Choose “Graduate PLUS” and follow the prompts from there;

 - Like the Stafford MPN, the Grad PLUS MPN will pre-populate with information from your FAFSA that you should review carefully;